 Canada has been a consistently strong voice for the protection of human rights and the advancement of democratic values.
 Canada takes principled positions on important issues to ensure that freedom, democracy, human rights and the rule of law, values that define this country, are enjoyed around the world.
 For more information, see Canada’s international human rights policy.

 It is because of the unique vulnerability of children that their rights are of priority concern within Canada’s foreign policy.
 For more information, see Children’s human rights.

 Universal Periodic Review

 Canada was a leading proponent of the initiative to review the human rights performance of every UN member state on a regular basis.
 For more information, see Universal Periodic Review.

-- A Free Internet
+A free Internet